 Despite being similar in their effects, Radiesse and Juvederm Voluma fillers are used to treat different parts of a client’s face.

-Radiesse can address a number of facial issues caused by age and/or illness.
-It is not only indicated for the treatment of deep facial wrinkles and folds around the nose and mouth, it is also able to restore volume lost due to facial lipoatrophy.
-Radiesse can help diminish the appearance of wrinkles such as:
+Radiesse can address a number of facial issues caused by age.
+It is not only indicated for the treatment of deep facial wrinkles and folds around the nose and mouth, but it is also able to restore volume lost due to facial lipoatrophy.
+Radiesse can help diminish the appearance of wrinkles, such as:

-The volume restoring properties of Radiesse also make it a great filler for performing non-surgical augmentation in many parts of these face.
-These non-surgical procedures are able to help define the facial contour and correct asymmetries within the face, giving the patient a more balanced appearance to better offset their other facial features.
+The volume restoring properties of Radiesse also make it a great filler for performing non-surgical augmentation in many parts of the face.
+It can help define the facial contour and correct asymmetries.
 These non-surgical procedures include: